ni/monodrive-documentation/docs/LV_client/sensors/mono_viewport.md

 ### Description

-Reads the stream data for a camera sensor and returns a picture with the format specified in the stream dimensions.
+Configures the camera on the viewport

 For technical support contact us at <b>support@monodrive.io</b>